vivitt/portfolio-site-2023/docs/blog/posts/Learnings-from-Software-Crafters-Barcelona-10th-edition.md

 We discussed the importance of thinking far-off coding to adopt a problem-solving-focused approach, as well as embracing collaboration and the importance of setting from the beginning on the same page with all the team members.

-During the session, one of the things we talked about was the importance of having clear acceptance criteria defined upfront to start working on a specific requirement.
+One of the things we talked about during this workshop, was the importance of having clear acceptance criteria defined upfront to start working on a specific requirement.
 Well-defined acceptance criteria will provide clear guidelines to developers but also will align the expectations and smooth communication among the team because it will reduce misinterpretations of the requirements.
 It will also contribute to having a clear basis to test against, as it will be clear when a product or feature is working as expected.

 ### Pair programming